Kondor Path Tours

 THE ANTICUCHO

 Anticucho comes from the Quechua name Anti-uchu.
-Anti is the region’s name included on the eastern slope of the Andes, and uchu means “potaje,” among other meanings.
+Anti is the region’s name on the eastern slope of the Andes, and uchu means “potaje,” among other meanings.

 The language of the people united the two words into one.
-THE ANTICUCHO is how it has endured, both the name of Anticucho and its auroral preparation, independent of the Muslim kebabs and skewers European and Asian.
+THE ANTICUCHO is how it has endured, both the name of the anticucho and its auroral preparation, independent of the Muslim kebabs and skewers, European and Asian.

 The smoke that fires the anticucho, cooking in a brazier.